lukevers/blog.lukevers.com/posts/OS-X-Terminal-Notifier.md

    Either of these is required:

        -message VALUE     The notification message.
-       -remove ID         Removes a notification with the specified `upâup` ID.
+       -remove ID         Removes a notification with the specified `group` ID.
-       -list ID           If the specified `upâup`ists show when it was delivered, or use `ALL` to see all notifications.
+       -list ID           If the specified `group` ID exists show when it was delivered, or use `ALL` to see all notifications.
                           The output is a tab-separated list.